gregchang2/Javascript-2D-Fighting-Game/README.md

-Javascript Game I created for a Javascript assignment

-Game Project README
+JavaScript 2D Fighting Game
-This repository contains the source code and assets for a game project.
+This repository contains the source code and assets for a JavaScript 2D fighting game.
 The game is built using HTML5 Canvas and JavaScript.

 Game Description
 The game is a 2D fighting game where two characters engage in combat.
 Players can control the characters using keyboard inputs to move, jump, and attack.
 The objective is to defeat the opponent by reducing their health to zero.

 Installation
-Clone the repository: git clone https://github.com/your-username/your-repo.git Open the project directory: cd your-repo
-Launch the game by opening the index.html file in a web browser.
+Clone the repository: git clone https://github.com/gregchang2/Javascript-2D-Fighting-Game.git Open the project directory: cd Javascript-2D-Fighting-Game Launch the game by opening the index.html file in a web browser.
 Gameplay Controls
 Player 1 (Character 1):